huzayfa-hussein/ticket-management/README.md

 #kotlin #springboot #restapi #backend #ticketing-system #springboot-kotlin-demo

 ## 🧪 Test the Endpoints
-You can use Postman or Swagger if integrated, or simply test using curl:
+You can use Postman or simply test using curl:

 ```bash
 curl http://localhost:8080/api/v1/tickets/all